magentabusiness/magentabusiness.github.io/_includes/docs/reference/performance/setup-aws-instances.md

 We are going use docker and docker-compose to run performance tests under non-root users.
 To save the setup time and make the environment the same all the time we provide an all-in-one setup script below.
-Login with ssh and run the commands both on ThingsBoard and Performance test instances:
+Login with ssh and run the commands both on IoT Hub and Performance test instances:

 ```bash
 sudo apt update